Getting the Job

-Excerpt from “Surviving In-Spite of Oneself”
+An excerpt from “Surviving In-Spite of Oneself”

 © 1988 Pi Arthur Stuart

 Some background: I’ve conducted, or as a member of a group, participated in over three hundred interviews and performed an equal amount of paper screening.
 On the receiving side, I have been interviewed more than fifty times.
 In addition, I've worked with friends, co-workers, and family to prepare them for the job they were seeking.
-I reviewed their applications, résumé, and assisted them in answering questions.
+I reviewed their applications, résumés, and assisted them in answering questions.

 I was speaking with someone very close to me, that had applied for a position.
 He told me the position went to an individual that was least likely to be promoted.
-It appeared to him, that two excellent candidates were not chosen because the supervisor making the decision would have to hire a replacement for the excellent employee and then train them, which he didn't want to do.
+It appeared to him, that two excellent candidates were not chosen because the supervisor making the decision, would have to hire a replacement for them and then train them, which he didn't want to do.
 Sometimes there is very little you can do to obtain the position you want.
 Things I found that you cannot overcome are bias, ignorance, and incompetence.
 Frequently the wrong criteria are used in selection of applicants.
 The most prevalent is selecting an individual for a management/administrative position based on technical ability instead of relevant managerial/administrative background.
 My experience has been that, for the most part, a good technician does not usually make a good manager; supervision/management require a different set of skills.
 Although the effort you put forth in the aforementioned situations may seem like a waste, in any case the effort and time spent, will in the long run prove worthwhile.
 You get practice, keep your materials up-to-date, send the message that you want to advance, and most important: You never know what's going to happen.

-The are many reasons interviewers choose an applicant, besides the answers to the questions.
+There are many reasons interviewers choose an applicant, besides the answers to the questions.
 I once hired a marginally qualified applicant because of his smile and positive attitude.
 He turned out to be a wonderful employee.
 You never really know what will endear you to an interviewer.

 Before you even start looking, you should figure out what you want to do.
 Then determine what you will need, and how to get it.
 Develop a strategy – with step-by-step goals.